Instagram Twitter YoutubeFacebook

 It is therefore important that anyone taking PrEP has a regular STI check every 3 months as this will allow any infections to be diagnosed and treated quickly.

-If you would like to discuss PrEP, please contact your local Sexual Health Clinic and make an appointment to speak to a member of the Health Adviser team.
-We can assess whether PrEP is right for you and give advice and support in making sure People take PrEP safely.
+Alternatively, if you prefer a local face to talk to or prefer a face to face appointment, please contact your local Sexual Health Clinic and make an appointment to speak to a member of the Health Adviser team.
+Both services can assess whether PrEP is right for you and give advice and support in making sure People take PrEP safely.

 Further information is also available from the following websites: